MPalgin/oop_course_work/README.md

-# Description of variables in program
+# Description of variables in config.ini
 ### access_token
 Token, which can be got from VK page
 ### yandex_token
 OAuth Yandex token
-### vk_user_id
-ID from VK user page, default value 102886405
 ### number_of_photos
-Number of photos, which have to be uploaded to Yandex disk
+Number of photos, which have to be uploaded to Yandex disk(default = 5)

 ### recorded_photos_info.json
 Json file with information about photos